naviter/seeyou_file_formats/OpenAir_File_Format_Support.md

 AY RMZ
 ```

 #### AF: Airspace Frequency

-*Optional.* Communication frequency of ATC station or authority overseeing the airspace - used by glider pilots for contanct.
+*Optional.* Communication frequency of ATC station or authority overseeing the airspace - used by glider pilots for contact.

 Format:
 ```